Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Wilson Combat developed the TRAK texture and its lives on the eXperior compact as well.
 This sunburst-style grip gives you a nice tight grip that delivers a comfortable but aggressive grip texture.

-What you can’t see is the WAVE frame rail clearance cuts.
+What you can’t see are the WAVE frame rail clearance cuts.

 These Wilson Combat proprietary cuts are designed to add a boost to reliability.
 They hold lubrication and allow the weapon to function when it’s full of dirt, sand, and carbon.